LiveTex/Livetex-Tools/README.md

     ```
     TAG     : %%COMMAND%%
     COMMAND : any command which can be executed via teminal or make command contained in Makefile
-    !note   : it is preferably to use -s make's flag
+    !note   : it is preferably to use -s flag with make
     ```

 + **Sources lists:** *.jsd, *.cssd